 |Forward Dividend & Yield||0.20 (10.67%)|

 |1y Target Est||2.58|

-Announcement: Moody's announces completion of a periodic review of ratings of Intesa Sanpaolo S.p.A.
-Madrid, March 13, 2019 -- Moody's Investors Service ("Moody's") has completed a periodic review of the ratings of Intesa Sanpaolo S.p.A. and other ratings that are associated with the same analytical unit.
+Moody's Investors Service ("Moody's") has completed a periodic review of the ratings of Bank of Alexandria SAE and other ratings that are associated with the same analytical unit.
+The review was conducted through a portfolio review in which Moody's reassessed the appropriateness of the ratings in the context of the relevant principal methodology(ies), recent developments, and a comparison of the financial and operating profile to similarly rated peers.
 This publication does not announce a credit rating action and is not an indication of whether or not a credit rating action is likely in the near future.

 Slovenian banks had a joint net profit of 268.3 million euros ($301.46 million)in the first five months of 2019 versus 230.5 million in the same period of last year, the Bank of Slovenia said in its monthly report on banks on Thursday.
 "The banking system is operating in favourable economic conditions but Slovenia's economic growth can slow down in the future due to increasing risks in international environment," the central bank said, referring mainly to global trade conflicts.
 Slovenia only narrowly avoided an international bailout for its banks in 2013.